top of page

 Final Reflection

-Overall we created a website prototype that solves many problems that WPAs face.
 The main pain points that we created a solution for were:

-3. Hard to find new connections
+3. Enabling new connections

 What did I learn?